MooersLab/diary2022inLaTeX/README.md

 You do NOT have to run each of the steps of compiling separately.
 You just click a button and the latex and bibtex compilers are run seemlessly.
 I store the URL for this project in my private home page for rapid access.

+You can compile the entire document with any document open in the tex area because the main document is set in a the menu panel on the left.
+This meanu is also where you configure the compiler, key bindings, color theme, and so on.

 ## Local editors